mspnp/aks-baseline/contoso-bicycle/README.md

 ## Organization structure

-Contoso Bicycle has a single IT Team with these sub teams.
+Contoso Bicycle has a single IT Team with these subteams.

 ![Contoso teams](contoso-teams.svg)